San Diego Supercomputer Center

 About

-In recent decades, authors affiliated with San Diego Supercomputer Center have published 1.3k papers, which have received a total of 92.3k indexed citations.
-Scholars at this organization have produced 495 papers in Molecular Biology, 213 papers in Materials Chemistry and 204 papers in Atomic and Molecular Physics, and Optics on the topics of Protein Structure and Dynamics (172 papers), Scientific Computing and Data Management (135 papers) and Advanced Chemical Physics Studies (135 papers).
-Their work is cited by papers focused on Molecular Biology (44.0k citations), Materials Chemistry (10.7k citations) and Plant Science (8.4k citations).
+In recent decades, authors affiliated with San Diego Supercomputer Center have published 1.3k papers, which have received a total of 93.7k indexed citations.
+Scholars at this organization have produced 496 papers in Molecular Biology, 213 papers in Materials Chemistry and 206 papers in Atomic and Molecular Physics, and Optics on the topics of Protein Structure and Dynamics (172 papers), Advanced Chemical Physics Studies (136 papers) and Scientific Computing and Data Management (136 papers).
+Their work is cited by papers focused on Molecular Biology (44.7k citations), Materials Chemistry (10.8k citations) and Plant Science (8.6k citations).
 Authors at San Diego Supercomputer Center collaborate with scholars in United States, United Kingdom and Germany and have published in prestigious journals including Nature, Science and Cell.
-Some of San Diego Supercomputer Center's most productive authors include Philip E. Bourne, Peter R. Taylor, Ross C. Walker, Francesco Paesani and Shankar Subramaniam.
+Some of San Diego Supercomputer Center's most productive authors include Mark A. Miller, Terri Schwartz, Wayne Pfeiffer, Philip E. Bourne, Ross C. Walker, Alexandros Stamatakis, Jacques Rougemont, Paul Hoover, David Stockwell and Peter R. Taylor.

 In The Last Decade